storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

 `Coroutine._2[T1, T2, Y, R]`         | `(T1, T2) ~> (Y, R)`
 `Coroutine._3[T1, T2, T3, Y, R]`     | `(T1, T2, T3) ~> (Y, R)`

+Consider the following coroutine:

+    val rube = coroutine { (x: Int) =>
+      yieldval(x.toString)
+      List(x)
+    }

+It has the type `Coroutine._1[Int, String, List[Int]]`, or with a bit of syntactic sugar, just:

+    Int ~~> (String, List[Int])

 To see an example of how the syntactic sugar types are used, consider the following program.
+We want to implement a coroutine that yields a range of numbers, but implement it in two ways -- once using a while loop, and once using a do-while loop.
+The two coroutines `whileRange` and `doWhileRange` take an integer parameter, and yield the values of the range.
+The main program calls the generic testing method `assertEqualsRange`, which takes a generic implementation of a coroutine and checks that it is equal to the corresponding range.
+Since the two coroutines only yield values, and do not return values to the caller, their type is `Int ~~> (Int, Unit)`.

 <div>
 <pre id="examplebox-1">